Ley789/SimpleRayTracer/Thesis/thesis.md

 intersection, then the resulting color will be black.
 If we find a intersection, we will use the following defined shading method.

+**TODO insert pictures that demonstrate the effect of the coefficients**

 ### Ambient light